 In Scotland, a similar approach to the use of PPE in educational establishments is being taken.
 Further information can be found at www.gov.scot.

 In Wales, the guidance reflects that in England.
 Further information can be found at gov.wales.

 In Northern Ireland, the same approach is also being taken.
 Further information can be found at ni.gov.uk.

 Care and management of the deceased

-The UK Government’s Guidance for Care of the Deceased covers various settings and scenarios where PPE may be necessary.
+The UK Government’s Guidance for Care of the Deceased with Suspected or Confirmed Coronavirus (Covid-19) covers various settings and scenarios where PPE may be necessary.
 This includes at a GP surgery, for first responders and funeral directors.
 The guidance should be referred to for each scenario.

-The Government’s Covid-19 guidance on face coverings states that face coverings are not classified as PPE and are largely intended to protect others, rather than the wearer, against transmission of the virus.
-Different regulations exist for wearing face coverings in different parts of the UK:
+The Government’s Covid-19 Guidance on face coverings for England states that face coverings are not classified as PPE and are largely intended to protect others, rather than the wearer, against transmission of the virus.
+Guidance for wearing face coverings in different parts of the UK can be found here:

 In England, for example, guidance for employers in offices, factories and labs states the following.